BVisagie/robot-framework-template/README.md

 - Update the requirements.txt file to include any additional dependencies.

 ## A word on Coding Style
-- Regarding Tabs or Spaces: **_two spaces are the preferred indentation method_** as set out by Python standards.
-If you are used to using TAB, just set TABBING to go two spaces in your IDE.
+- Regarding Tabs or Spaces: **_four spaces are the preferred indentation method_** as set out by Python PEP 8 standards.
+If you are used to using TAB, just set TABBING to go four spaces in your IDE.
     - Official Python style guides regarding [Tabs or Spaces](https://peps.python.org/pep-0008/#tabs-or-spaces).

 ## Authors